beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 It might be worth bookmarking that if you go there frequently.

 And the reverse is true!
 If you're in a WSL shell, you can `cd` out into your Windows disk.
-Your Windows disk starts at path `/mnt/c`.
-Here I am in WSL switching to my Windows home directory:
+Your Windows disk starts at path `/mnt/c` ("slash mount slash see").
+Here I am in WSL switching to my Windows home
+directory:

 ``` {.default}
 $ cd /mnt/c/Users/beej